-Virginia Western Community College and the Roanoke Higher Education Center hosted a grand opening for the newly expanded Claude Moore Educational Complex in the historic Gainsboro Neighborhood of downtown Roanoke on Wednesday.
-The $6-million-plus expansion created more than 8,000 square feet of state-of-the-art kitchen and academic space for the college’s Al Pollard Culinary Arts Program.
+The partners hosted a grand opening for the expanded facility in September.
+The expansion created more than 8,000 square feet of state-of-the-art kitchen and academic space for the college’s Culinary Arts Program.

-Currently, more than 330 students takes classes in Virginia Western’s culinary arts program, which offers a two-year associate’s degree as well as industry certifications.
+Currently, more than 330 students take classes in Virginia Western’s culinary arts program, which offers a two-year associate’s degree as well as industry certifications.
 Since 2013, the Virginia Western Educational Foundation has awarded more than 150 full culinary scholarships, thanks to the support of the Al Pollard Memorial Foundation.
 Al Pollard was a Roanoke restaurateur behind Corned Beef & Co., Frankie Rowland’s and 419 West who died suddenly in 2006.

 “This is a true and valuable partnership between Virginia Western, the Roanoke Higher Education Center, Roanoke and the Gainsboro Community,” said State Senator John Edwards.
 “This new expansion allows us to grow and celebrate this vibrant area’s history.”